edgar-ramxs/dotfiles-bspwm/README.md

 You can start by reviewing the packages using the `install_packages` function, editing it to check if the packages are available in the repositories.
 This is useful if you prefer not to upgrade to Debian 13 (Trixie).

-## Post-installation
-Read the [KEYBINDING.md](assets/KEYBINDING.md) to find out what the keyboard shortcuts are that were configured by me.

 ## Installation
 ```bash
     git clone https://github.com/edgar-ramxs/dotfiles-bspwm.git ~/dotfiles-bspwm